 Duh.
 I knew that.
 Of course, I knew that.
 I knew Switzerland remains impartial in any war and they were not occupied or fought in in WW I or WW II.

 But when we were in Basel, walking on our guided tour and the tour guide said to us:

 And this struck a chord with me.
 We stood still in the middle of an intersection and I looked around me.
-Of course, I’ve seen historic centers and many European streets have those cobblestone charm, but Basel (and the rest of Switzerland) was different.
-It felt like I was Alice and fell down the rabbit hole and came out at the other end in a world that never seen war.
-It complete jumbled with my mind (I know, that even though Switzerland remained neutral, the locals still suffered from the consequences around them).
+Of course, I’ve seen historic centers and many European streets have that cobblestone charm, but Basel (and the rest of Switzerland) was different.
+It felt like I was Alice and fell down the rabbit hole and came out at the other end in a world that had never seen war.
+It completely jumbled with my mind (I know, that even though Switzerland remained neutral, the locals still suffered from the consequences around them).

 How little we know about close to home history

 Related to the subject above, I surprisingly discovered how little I know about the history of the countries around us.
 In school, we learned about World War II and the effects on our country.
 I learned about the invasion of Normandy and the battles that followed.
 But never learned about life in Switzerland at that time.
 Or what role Switzerland played in the conflict and how they maintained their neutral status.